Item has been added

 The gut is often Candida's primary reservoir.
 Gut-level colonization by Candida is the most important predictor of invasive fungal infections in vulnerable populations, including critically ill and immunocompromised patients.[21]
 Probiotics have demonstrated significant preventive effects: a systematic review and meta-analysis of randomized controlled trials found that probiotic supplementation was associated with a meaningful reduction in Candida colonization and invasive fungal sepsis in preterm neonates.[21]

-MicroBiome Restore includes seven certified organic prebiotics—Jerusalem artichoke (rich in inulin), maitake mushroom, fig fruit, bladderwrack, Norwegian kelp, oarweed, and acacia—plus pullulan capsules, which themselves carry prebiotic properties.
-These fibers selectively feed beneficial Lactobacillus and Bifidobacterium populations, helping to restore the microbial competition that keeps Candida in check.
-Jerusalem artichoke's inulin and acacia fiber have both been studied for their ability to selectively enrich Bifidobacterium and Lactobacillus—the genera most relevant to Candida competition.
+MicroBiome Restore includes seven certified organic prebiotics — Jerusalem artichoke (rich in inulin), maitake mushroom, fig fruit, bladderwrack, Norwegian kelp, oarweed, and acacia — plus pullulan capsules, which themselves carry prebiotic properties.
+These fibers selectively feed beneficial Lactobacillus and Bifidobacterium populations in the gut, helping to restore the microbial competition that keeps Candida in check at its intestinal source.
+Jerusalem artichoke's inulin and acacia fiber have both been studied for their ability to selectively enrich Bifidobacterium and Lactobacillus — the genera most relevant to Candida competition in the gut.

 What to Look for in a Probiotic for Candida